 - Add the wet ingredients to the dry ingredients and fold gently.
 Do not over mix.

 - Pour the batter into the prepared pan and bake for 50-60 minutes or until a toothpick comes out clean.
 If the top begins to brown cover with aluminum foil.

-- Take the loaf out of the pan and allow it to cool completely on a wire rack.
+- Remove from the oven and let cool in the pan for 20 minutes.
+Take the loaf out of the pan and allow it to cool completely on a wire rack.